PREVIOUS : Backlash of Over-Control (Part 2)

 • Excessive Farsightedness: always choosing virtue over vice

-➼ These 2 related control-distortions can lead to feeling sad & regretful, for missing out on the joys & pleasures of life (not smelling the roses along the way) – because of a lifetime of making ‘righteous’ choices
+➼ These 2 related control-distortions can lead to sadness & regret, for missing out on the joys & pleasures of life (not smelling the roses along the way) – because of a lifetime of making ‘righteous’ choices

 We complain that we’ve done everything we’re supposed to, but — are still alone, have bad relationships & can’t get our life going the way we want.